Rakie Ayola: Holby City

-From 7 February 2006 to 9 December 2008, Ayola starred in BBC medical drama Holby City as nurse Kyla Tyson.
+From 2006 to 9 2008, Ayola starred in BBC medical drama Holby City as nurse Kyla Tyson.
 She had previously appeared in Holby Citys sister show Casualty, and had made an appearance in Holby Citys fifth series as patient Marianne Lawson.
 She was approached about returning to the show in a more permanent role by BBC casting director Julie Harkin.
 After a series of three meetings, a year after the birth of her first child, she agreed to assume the role of Kyla, despite being "nervous about signing such a long contract", stating: "I've been someone who's loved the uncertainty of acting.
 I've loved that one month it's Sahara in Morocco and the next I'm doing a stage play, then it's a six-part telly thing.
 But last summer I started thinking it would be really nice not to have to look for a job every couple of weeks.
 It would be nice just to stay put for a while.
 If I'm going to be a working mum I'd rather just be one rather than be one intermittently.
 And then Holby came along, so I'm very grateful".

 Ayola signed a three-year contract to play Kyla, and described herself as "very similar" to her character, speaking positively about her working relationship with co-stars Jaye Jacobs and Sharon D. Clarke, as well as the "dream" storylines her character was given.
 She said of the show:

 "I really love Holby and I'm surprised how much.
 What thrills me about Holby is that you get back what you put in.
 The powers that be are only as interested in you as they think you are in the job.
 For me it's about more than turning up and saying the lines.
 It's about understanding it and trying to make it better.
 That's actually a lot of fun.
 What's great is nobody says, 'Just shut up.'
 They want you to work at it. [...]
 I surprise myself sometimes because after two and a half years sometimes I see friends on the side of a poster and I think, 'do I want to do something else?' but I really like this job, I never get that awful 'dread' feeling when you really don’t want to go into work."

 In October 2008, Ayola announced that she would be departing from Holby City in order to have a second child, stating: "I've had a great time and I'll miss it.
 I made the decision purely because I was pregnant, but I wasn't really ready to put down the character of Kyla.
 I'm very sorry to have to let her go."